naresh-regala/Selenium-Gradle-Allure-TestNG-POM-Template-master/README.md

    allure serve
  ```

+ ### To Run on GitHub using GitHub Actions
- ## You can run the scripts on github using GitHub Actions.
+ - You can run the scripts on github using GitHub Actions.
 You can find the .yml file in current project .github/workflows